GodPlaysChess/scalaz-algebra-prototype/README.md

     What is zero for category then ( it's present in group, since group is a monoid )
 - Many typeclasses would make sense only for certain data structures.
 (Like Ring for Range or enum for instance).
     Where should we get those data structures from?

+- Quasigroup.
+Define it through inverse (then what's the laws) or through right and left division? how do inverse relate to \ and / ?